borisbordeaux/ARSudokuSolver/README.md

 This project is a Sudoku solver application for Android in augmented reality (AR).
 It uses OpenCV for all image processing.
 To do so, the app scans a grid of Sudoku using the camera.
 When a grid is detected (explained how in the pipeline), the user can ask to solve it.
-The sudoku is then solved once and it stays solved and displayed while the current sudoku is detected (computed each frame).
+The sudoku is then solved once and it stays solved and displayed while the same sudoku is detected (computed each frame).
 When a new sudoku is detected, the user has to ask again to solve the sudoku.
 Doing this way allows this app to run easily at 30 fps on a mobile phone.

 ## How to build